Skip to Content

 One of my favorite places in South America, Florianopolis, Brazil

-It’s important to note that many cities sit at extremely high altitudes up in the Andes.
+Different regions in South America have different climates.
+For example, the coast of Colombia is warm and tropical year-round.
+Patagonia is cool for much of the year.
+The Amazon is hot and humid.
+It’s important to note that many South American cities sit at extremely high altitudes up in the Andes.
 For example, La Paz in Bolivia and Quito in Ecuador both have altitudes of over 9,000 feet (2,700 meters).
-This means that the temperatures can be much cooler than expected, even during the warmer months of the year.
+The temperatures are much cooler than you may, even during the warmer months.

 A bridge over the Parana River between Brazil and Paraguay